kryptokrona/kryptokrona-docs/FAQ.md

 * **Q: What is the #raindance channel / how does it work?**

-    A: Someone, or multiple people (possibly you!) donate to the bot.
-When it reaches 10,000 TRTL or more, it will make an announcement in the raindance channel, telling you rain is coming.
-A short time after, it will make an another announcement, giving you 60 seconds to PM/DM (private message/direct message) the bot, with your wallet address.
-Once the 60 seconds elapses, everyone who PM'd the bot their wallet address will get their share of the donated TRTL.
-For example, if 20,000 TRTL is donated, and 20 people PM the bot, each person will get 2000 TRTL each.
+    A:
+  * Someone, or multiple people (possibly you!) donate to the bot.
+  * The balance of the bot reaches 10,000 TRTL or more.
+  * The bot will make an announcement in the raindance channel that it will rain soon (TUT TUT, IT LOOKS LIKE RAIN...).
+  * The bot adds 10 emotes to its message and changes the image and message to "QUICK, SEND ME YOUR WALLET ADDRESSES!"
+  * You now have 90 seconds to DM your wallet address to the bot.
+The bot will respond with an emote.
+  * React to the message in the raindance channel with the given emote.
+  * After 90 seconds, the bot will announce the payment, e.g. (20000 TRTL WAS GIVEN TO 42 TURTLES).
+  * This money is split evenly between everyone who correctly followed the instructions.
+  * Thank you to @MoonMoonDogo for creating this!

 * **Q: Where is the blockchain stored?**